-Image showing the Ottawa Public Library and Library and Archives Canada, view from Albert Street
+Image showing the Ottawa Public Library and Library and Archives Canada Joint Facility, view from Albert Street

-As part of the Ottawa Public Library and Library and Archives Canada Joint Facility Project, the Indigenous Art Program has been developed to include the public art opportunities in this Call to Artists, to celebrate local Algonquin art, culture and heritage.
+As part of the Ottawa Public Library and Library and Archives Canada Joint Facility project, the Indigenous Art Program has been developed to include opportunities to celebrate Indigenous art, culture and heritage.

 There are five Indigenous public art opportunities as part of the Ottawa Public Library and Library and Archives Canada project:

 The Ottawa Public Library and Library and Archives Canada project invites senior and mid-career Indigenous artists from across Canada to submit their request for qualifications to be considered for permanent artwork(s) installed on the exterior pillars.
 This public art call for artists is a two-stage selection process.
 Artist and artist teams are encouraged to apply as well as consult with the host Algonquin communities.

 Contact: Dawn Saunders Dahl, Curator - Indigenous Art, Indigenouspublicart@gmail.com

 If you would prefer to speak directly to Dawn, please email to coordinate a date and time.

 To request an information package for this opportunity including architectural drawings, please contact firstname.lastname@example.org

 Two information sessions were held in March where Dawn Saunders-Dahl and members of the Ottawa Public Library – Library and Archives Canada Joint Facility Project Team shared information about the Indigenous Public Art Calls to Artists, architectural inspirations for the facility’s design, programs, services and other features of the joint facility.